l300lvl/SparklesPlugin/README.md

 Option                        | Effect
 ----------------------------- | ------
-General TextEditor            | Path to a text editor to use Automatic ForceUTF8           | Force UTF-8 in all channels Automatic CharCounter         | Displays a character counter if on Automatic DisableNetworkSayer | Disable showing the network name upon joining a channel Automatic DisableHighlights   | Disables highlights if on Pesterchum ChannelCommand     | Command to use when speaking on Pesterchum channels Pesterchum Color              | Color to use when speaking on Pesterchum channels (R,G,B)
+General TextEditor            | Path to a text editor to use General QuietOnEvents         | Doesn't say anything when doing /spark onevent Automatic ForceUTF8           | Force UTF-8 in all channels Automatic CharCounter         | Displays a character counter if on Automatic DisableNetworkSayer | Disable showing the network name upon joining a channel Automatic DisableHighlights   | Disables highlights if on Automatic PMAlerts            | Alert if PM'd with the window focused (see also PMAlertsEvenWithoutFocus and PMAlertsEvenWithSameNetwork)
+Pesterchum ChannelCommand     | Command to use when speaking on Pesterchum channels Pesterchum Color              | Color to use when speaking on Pesterchum channels (R,G,B)